cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 - `value` {{<type>}}string{{</type>}} {{<prop-meta>}}required{{</prop-meta>}}
   - The UTF-8 encoded string to be stored, up to 10 MB in length.
 - `metadata` {{<type>}}object{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}
-  - Any arbitrary object (must serialize to JSON) to a maximum of 1024 bytes
+  - Any arbitrary object (must serialize to JSON) to a maximum of 1024 bytes.
 - `expiration` {{<type>}}number{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}
   - The time, measured in number of seconds since the UNIX epoch, at which the key should expire.
 - `expiration_ttl` {{<type>}}number{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}